TMJ Treatment An Overview

 - Earaches without infection

 Ten percent of American adults suffers from chronic headaches.
-It is estimated that a half a billion dollars is spent annually on over-the-counter medications to relieve headache pain.
-Most patients never think of consulting a dentist or that their headaches could be caused by TMJ disorder or the result of a bad bite.
+It is estimated that a half a billion dollars are spent annually on over-the-counter medications to relieve headache pain.
+Most patients never think of consulting a dentist or that their headaches could be caused by a TMJ disorder or be the result of a bad bite.

 Based on your evaluation with Dr. Van Gurp, we may recommend one or several treatment options to restore balance to the TMJ joints and occlusion.
 Treatment may include the use of a night guard to prevent teeth grinding during sleep.
-Dr. Van Gurp may also recommend orthodontic treatment to stratighten the teeth and create a harmonious bite relationship.
+Dr. Van Gurp may also recommend restorative dentistry or orthodontic treatment to straighten the teeth and create a harmonious bite relationship.